tekknolagi/isdt/lecture-notes/2-vcs.md

 To learn more about a Git subcommand like `git show`, you can use `man git-<subcommand>`, like `man git-show`.

+## Lecture 2

+### Branches

+TODO: "What is a branch?" paragraph.
+A convenient name you can use to reference a specific variant of your code or set of changes you're working on.

+TODO: Examples of what branches might be used for.
+Classify into long-lived branches and development/feature branches.
+Also mention remote branches here, but don't dive into them yet.

+TODO: The concept of main/trunk/master as the main place where you commit new code and the one long-lived branch you can rely on virtually every project to have.
+Discussion of other long-lived branches you might encounter, like release branches that live for a fixed period and only take bug fixes from master.
+Real-world examples of where these are used (e.g. Firefox, Linux) and where a "main-only" model works instead (e.g. websites).

+TODO: Instructions on creating local branches.
+Demonstration of branching off points earlier in the history.

+TODO: Using "git checkout" to switch branches.
+Discussion of how checkout is a very overloaded command, and how to identify this particular mode of it.
+Also maybe mention "git checkout -b" to create+checkout a branch in one go.

+### Referencing commits

+TODO: Talk about refs and how branches are just one type of ref.
+Explain `.git/refs/` directory and how different types of refs live in different subdirectories (which are sometimes inferred for ease of use).
+Namedrop `man gitrevisions`.

+TODO: Talk about how either hashes or ref names can be used to refer to a commit.
+Hashes are immutable, while refs may change.
+Say that either method can be used in nearly every place you see us using one of them.

+### Exploring a repository's history

+TODO: `git log` example.
+Talk about `--graph`.

 ## Subsequent lectures